AlessandroStaffolani/rlq-scheduler/README.md

 Additionally, the config files need to be changed accordingly to the available settings.

 ##### Deployer Manager Config
+***

-The deployer manager is responsible for deploying RLQ components on the Kubernates cluster accessible through `kubectl`.
+The deployer manager is responsible for deploying RLQ components on the Kubernetes cluster accessible through `kubectl`.
 Its config are in the `config/deployer_manager.yml` file, where it is necessary to change the `custom_images` property to link to your images.
 Here the default one:

 ```yaml
 custom_images: